The Difference of One

 What became apparent at the conclusion of the summer of 2000 was that this young fellow from Vietnam now had a step up on understanding community based conservation based on the Wetlands Institute’s model for Diamondback Terrapin conservation.
 He would bring this understanding back to Vietnam to involve his local community in the conservation of turtle species there.

-The chance to give other young turtle conservationisst exposure to the Wetlands Institute’s model was not lost on William and other like minded individuals who have concerns for turtle conservation local and global.
+The chance to give other young turtle conservationists exposure to the Wetlands Institute’s model was not lost on William and other like minded individuals who have concerns for turtle conservation local and global.
 The Asian Scholarship Program was initiated in the fall of 2000 through the New York Turtle and Tortoise Society to sponsor other students from southeast Asia to learn from Dr. Roger Wood’s Terrapin Recovery Project.
+The Asian Scholarship Program brings young conservation professionals to the United States for an intensive summer of research, workshops, and field trips.
+In total, 18 researchers from 11 countries (Table 2) have worked with Wetlands Institute research scientists and interns to learn skills that enable them to conserve native wildlife in their home countries.

 The New York Turtle and Tortoise Society’s conservation activities and members, illustrated on the Internet by James Van Abbema, have helped increase awareness of turtle conservation threats in Asia in addition to local threats.
 The “Asian Turtle Crisis” as it has come to be called has received attention and action from more and more conservation organizations.
 What makes the Asian Scholarship Program so wonderfully unique is that people from Asia, and other areas of the world, are coming to the U.S.A. for the community based conservation programs at the Wetlands Institute.
 We are bringing young foreign turtle conservationists to the U.S.A. to work on conserving local species, and then taking those skills back home with them.
 Each international intern sponsored by the New York Turtle and Tortoise Society’s Asian Scholarship Program, promoting the conservation of the increasingly threatened turtles in other parts of the world, then becomes a new ONE.